 So maybe you are shy, too.
 And with all the ups and downs of being shy, you are moving abroad.
 You are getting out of your comfort zone and into a unknown, strange world.
 What are you to do?

 Being shy in a foreign country: what to expect

-–You may find to your surprise that you will thrive in the new environment.
+You may find to your surprise that you will thrive in the new environment, even if you’ve moved abroad for the first time ever.
 This has definitely happened to me.
 When I came here, I made new friends, started a blog, and never have I felt so creative and full of ideas.
 I think it was partially the fact that I had to do it in order to survive, but also moving abroad gave me the opportunity of a fresh start.

-–Remember that even though you have to reach out a lot and meet new people, you will not turn into a party animal.
+Remember that even though you have to reach out a lot and meet new people, you will not turn into a party animal.
 I go to a lot of events and parties, but mostly prefer one-on-one meetings.
 That is fine for me.
-It works, and it doesn’t exhaust me in a way public events do.
+It works, and it doesn’t exhaust me in a way public events do (especially if you live in a place with complex greeting customs).
 So I don’t go to all events and prefer to be picky.
+You don’t even have to go places to meet new people; maybe try dating online.
 Expats have a lot of events happening, and I can’t make it to all of them.
 But also remember not to get too isolated.

 How to deal with shyness abroad

 The way you deal with shyness could be a cultural thing.
 For example, I have just read this article where Finns see themselves as socially shy because they weren’t making small talk with other people.
 Guess what?
 They weren’t shy.
 They just didn’t talk so much.
 Instead, they observed the conversations around them and listened rather than talked.
 Also, some cultures tend to be shyer than others, with kibbutz-raised Jews being generally not shy and Asians being on the other part of the spectrum.